-- How does the relevance and applicability of a topic influence my own learning? - Who in the real world uses the content I teach? - How do I answer the student question "Why do we have to know this?" - Do students in my classes ever produce work that has a professional audience or client beyond the classroom? - How might I get students to apply what they learn to real-world situations?
-What teaching strategies do I use to celebrate diversity in students' backgrounds and interests and help them connect content to their individual lives?
+- How does the relevance and applicability of a topic influence my own learning? - Who in the real world uses the content I teach? - How do I answer the student question, "Why do we have to know this?" - Do students in my classes ever produce work that has a real audience or client beyond the classroom? - How might I get students to apply what they learn to real world situations?

-- Before embarking on your next project, lead your students to carefully review a high-quality product that is similar to what they will be producing.
+- Before embarking on your next project, lead your students in a careful review of a high-quality product that is similar to what they will be producing.
 Discuss in detail the features that make the work strong and effective. - Invite an industry partner to come to class and watch students work together or make formal presentations.
 Ask the partner to share observations and comment on how what they saw connects to the skills and work that people demonstrate in their workplace. - Ask students to research the technology tools, applications, and software used in your pathway industry.
-Create a list of these items and ask students to indicate which ones they already know how to use and which ones they would like to learn.
+Create a list and ask students to indicate which ones they already know and which ones they would like to learn.

 - Work with a colleague to brainstorm ways to have students apply their learning from your class in a way that provides a service for someone outside of the classroom. - Ask someone who works in your pathway industry if you and a colleague can spend a few hours visiting their workplace and watching them work.
 During the visit, pay attention to the knowledge and skills that are required.
-Afterward, have a debriefing session with your colleague and brainstorm ways to infuse what you saw into your work with students. - Work with someone at your school with tech savvy to learn a new technology tool, program, or application that is relevant to your pathway industry and could be used with students.
+Afterwards, debrief with your colleague and brainstorm ways to infuse what you saw into your work with students. - Work with someone at your school with tech savvy to learn a new technology tool, program, or app that has application in your pathway industry and could be used with students.

 Real-world problems and scenarios are found throughout the Common Core Mathematics standards in all conceptual categories: number and quantity, algebra, functions, modeling, geometry, and statistics/probability.
 Students are continually asked to apply problem-solving techniques to situations drawn from daily experience.
-In the Common Core English Language Arts standards, an increased focus on non-fiction and informational text demands that teachers deliver instruction that moves beyond traditional literature and connects to current events and the professional world.
+In the Common Core English Language Arts standards, an increased focus on non-fiction and informational text demands that teachers deliver instruction that moves beyond traditional literature and connects to the real world.

-Career and technical education standards are by their very nature relevant.
+Career and Technical Education standards are, by their very nature, relevant.
 These industry-vetted standards articulate the real-world knowledge and skills needed by students for success in the world of work.